linkonoid/golcl/README.md

 # golcl
 Adaptation VCL github.com/ying32/govcl for Freepascal LCL

 This is the first adaptation of govcl (github.com/ying32/govcl) to Lazarus LCL.
-I make DLL library for the Win32 system.
-Unfortunately, under 64Bit does not work (the problem with the function ShowMessage when RUN the DLL - this Lazarus 64Bit problem).
+I make DLL library for the Win64 system.

-This TEST and VERY NOT STABLE LIBRARY for demonstration works LCL from Golang code.
-Library adaptation on 10%.

 Demonstration:
-Load .DLL and .EXE file for run  (works only button and messages)
+- Screenshot
+- Or load  testexe.zip, extract and run  (in demonstration added StringGrid component in Tab1)

+It`s best way make gui on Golang for works tables data in golang.
+In future added works with Data-access components (Datasets, Zeos, Lazreport...)

 For compilation:
-Install github.com/ying32/govcl and Play with main.go file:
+Install github.com/ying32/govcl and Play with main.go file (64bit Dll in complect):

+All sources Lazarus/Freepascal project files added in future (not all components work stable)